 How to reform a system from 1790

-Based on research for my upcoming book on the politics of patents on life forms, which include genetically engineered plants and animals, human genes and embryonic stem cells, I suggest that these responses from the usual participants in the patent system, as well as the structure of the US patent system itself, are out of step with modern democratic politics.
+In my 2017 book “Patent Politics: Life Forms, Markets, and the Public Interest in the United States and Europe,” I suggest that these responses from the usual participants in the patent system, as well as the structure of the U.S. patent system itself, are out of step with modern democratic politics.

 Is it possible to reform the system to accommodate the newly engaged public?
 Indeed, there is no natural definition of what the patent system is, what citizens should expect of it, or who should participate and how they should do so.